RHCSA Study Guide 2025: Complete 90-Day Preparation Plan to Pass EX200

 sudo setsebool -P httpd_can_network_connect on

-# Troubleshoot SELinux denials
+# Troubleshoot denials

 sudo ausearch -m avc -ts recent